thomas-fossati/cca-token-da/draft-ffm-rats-cca-token.md

 Hence, the security and privacy considerations of those specifications apply here as well.

-TODO:: questionable ability to execute on this as anyone can call RSI??
+TODO... questionable ability to execute on this as anyone can call RSI??
 A PSA Attester MUST NOT provide Evidence to an untrusted challenger, as it may allow attackers to interpose and trick the Verifier into believing the attacker is a legitimate Attester.